cakephp/docs/en/core-libraries/behaviors/tree.rst

 type of data, but there are a few known techniques that can make them effective for working with multi-level information.

-The TreeBehavior helps you maintaining an efficient storage for hierarchical data in the database that can be queried without much overhead and helps reconstruct the tree data for finding and displaying processes.
+The TreeBehavior helps you maintain a hierarchical data structure in the database that can be queried without much overhead and helps reconstruct the tree data for finding and displaying processes.

 Requirements
 ============